Mennonite Metaphysics (Cascade, 2025-2026)

 Political Mennonites

-My work on Mennonite Political Theology (published in the July 2019 issue of the Mennonite Quarterly Review) focuses on politically engaged Mennonite thinkers and their dialogues with feminist theologians, and also includes my editions of two pamphlets – published on the Anabaptist Historians site – that express the breadth of historical Mennonite engagement with political problems from racism to extremism.
+My work in the area of Mennonite Political Theology (published in the July 2019 issue of the Mennonite Quarterly Review) focuses on politically engaged Mennonite thinkers and their dialogues with feminist theologians, and also includes my editions of two pamphlets – published on the Anabaptist Historians site – that express the breadth of historical Mennonite engagement with political problems from racism to extremism.

 Philosophical Mennonites